blsantinato/curriculo-bruno/BRUNO_LUIS_SANTINATO_Curriculum-Update-English-2024.md

 - Implementation of RedHat Linux Repository used extensively – RedHat Satellite.
 - Monthly and occasional change management.
 - Vulnerability fixes using Nessus as a provider.
+- Solve Network issues and apply Best Practices accordinally with company security policies
+- Daily stand-up meetings to discuss ongoing projects, tasks, and any potential blockers.
+- Check the monitoring dashboards and review any alerts that occurred overnight.
+Investigate and resolve any critical incidents, ensuring the stability of the infrastructure.
+- Conduct post-mortem analyses of recent incidents to identify root causes and preventive measures.
+Document findings and communicate them to the team.
+- Meet with development teams to discuss new features and deployments.
+Provide feedback on how to design and implement scalable and reliable systems.
+- Write and maintain scripts for automating routine tasks, such as deployments, monitoring setups, and infrastructure provisioning.
+Focus on enhancing the efficiency and reliability of these processes.
+- Analyze system performance metrics and make recommendations for improvements.
+- Review code changes submitted by other team members, ensuring they adhere to best practices for reliability and performance
+- Work on maintaining and updating configurations using tools like Terraform, Ansible
+- Assess the current infrastructure capacity and plan for future growth
+- Document processes, incident reports, and any new automation scripts or tools created

 **Infosys Consulting Ltda.** August 2021 - August 2022